welchbj/int3/docs/development.rst

 Environment Setup
 -----------------

-To setup the full development environment, some additional system packages are needed:
+To setup the full development environment on a Debian-based system, some additional system packages are needed:

 .. code-block:: bash

-    sudo apt-get install qemu-user
+    sudo apt-get install qemu-user build-essential git

 Install required Python packages and activate the corresponding virtual environment with: